 So, his party is not the largest and Fianna Fáil is — barely.
 So, will Fine Gael offer them a similar deal in return?

 Absolutely not.
-Simon Coveney, speaking on Virgin Media on Sunday night, made that very clear.
+Simon Coveney, speaking onon Sunday night, made that very clear.

 “I think in the aftermath of this election, the likelihood of our confidence and supply type arrangements is very unlikely,” he said.

 “Fine Gael will either play a constructive role in Government, or we will be a very active party in opposition.”

 Both Fine Gael and Fianna Fáil have suffered electorally as a result of the confidence and supply deal, and there is now virtually no appetite within either party to see it continue in any shape or form.

 As stated above, McDonald and her inner team set about ringing the leaders of all the other left parties, in a bid to see if forming a viable Government without Fine Gael and Fianna Fáil is possible.

 Such a scenario would see her as Taoiseach — but in reality, the numbers don’t stack up.